Sub-divisional magistrate: Collection of land and canal revenue

-Maintenance of Law and Order
+Maintenance of law and order

 Assistant Collector cum Sub Divisional Magistrates exercise powers of Executive Magistrates.
-In this role they are responsible for operating preventive Sections of Code of Criminal Procedure.
+In this role they are responsible for operating preventive Sections of Bharatiya Nagarik Suraksha Sanhita.
 They also carry out enquiries in cases of unnatural deaths of women within seven years of marriage and issue directions to the Police for registration of case, if required.

 Sub Divisional Magistrates are empowered to conduct enquiries into custodial deaths including deaths in Police Lock Up, Jails, Women Homes etc. The Officers of this Department are also expected to act as eyes and ears of the Government and conduct enquiries into all major accidents including major fires incidents, riots and natural calamities etc.